einbahnstrasse/MUS218A-Soundscapes-FA2025/grading.md

 ---

-_A list of assignments, deadlines, and points to help you plan for the semester will be posted in Lyceum.
-Coming soon!_
+_A list of assignments, deadlines, and points to help you plan for the semester.
+Most submissions will be on Lyceum, but Etna may also be used._

-_For an overview of grading policies for this course, see [XI.
-General Grading Rubric, located in the SYLLABUS.](/MUS218A-Soundscapes-FA2025/#6-general-grading-rubric){:target="_blank"}_
+_For an overview of grading policies for this course, see our [General Grading Rubric](/MUS218A-Soundscapes-FA2025/#6-general-grading-rubric){:target="_blank"}_

 <div class="schedulingtable">
 <table>